Tine-m/SQL/sql.md

 ### min() & max():

-Min(salary): finds minimum value among the the not null values for the salary column.
+Min(salary): finds minimum value among the the not null values for the column, e.g. salary.
-Max(salary): finds maximum value among the the not null values for the salary column.
+Max(salary): finds maximum value among the the not null values for the column, e.g. salary.

 # Examples (together)